AdamWilsonLab/emma_docker/README.md

 # HPC
 To use this container in an HPC environment like UB's CCR, you need to use singularity (a wrapper for docker that keeps things secure in a networked environment).

+You must be on campus or in the [UB VPN to use this service](https://www.buffalo.edu/ubit/service-guides/connecting/vpn/computer.html).

 ## Apptainer (Singularity) on UB's HPC

 Use this method to run the container on the UB HPC.
 Before building the container, you will need to set some temp/cache folders or the build will fail because the home directory doesn't have much room.